-One of last years projects was the improvement of our Contest Station ED1R.
-For the various Yagis we needed smart ways to combine antennas.
-Instead of buying commercial stackmatches (antenna combiners) I decided to build them up buy myself and adjust them to our needs.
+One of last year’s projects was the improvement of our Contest Station ED1R.
+For the various Yagis, we needed smart ways to combine antennas.
+Instead of buying commercial stackmatches (antenna combiners), I decided to build them up by myself and adjust them to our needs.

 HF part

 A great resource is Mike’s, SM2WMV (SJ2W) website.
 Mike is a professional RF engineer and he designed beautiful Stackmatch PCB’s which he also makes available for purchase.
-Instead of spending hours in designing my own stackmatch PCB, I preferred to buy Mike’s PCBs – especially at this price – a no-brainer.
+Instead of spending hours designing my stackmatch PCB, I preferred to buy Mike’s PCBs - especially at this price, a no-brainer.

-Basically all I had to do is purchasing the missing components, drilling the holes in the box and installing everything.
-I used two stacked FT240-61 ferrit cores for the transformers.
+All I had to do is purchasing the missing components, drilling the holes in the box, and installing everything.
+I used two stacked FT240-61 ferrite cores for the transformers.
 All the transformers consist of 4 (10m & 15m) or 5 (20m & 40m) trifilar windings of 2mm enameled copper wire.
-Since impedance is very low (17 – 50 Ohm), no high voltages are expected.
-That’s why no additional (e.g. Telfon) insulated wires are necessary.
+Since impedance is very low (17 - 50 Ohm), no high voltages are expected.
+That’s why no additional (e.g. Teflon) insulated wires are necessary.

-In order to fix the Balun properly on the PCB I purchased from Hans, DK3YD high temperature resistant Delin washers.
+To fix the Balun properly on the PCB I purchased from Hans, DK3YD high-temperature resistant Delin washers.

-Above you can see the aluminium box I bought at the local electronic store.
+Above you can see the aluminum box I bought at the local electronic store.
 The PCB fits perfectly into the box.

 and for outside.